dorisobor/dc-female-characters/README.md

 ## Resources

-All the information is taken from [Comic Vine](https://comicvine.gamespot.com/api/) where I have obtain their API to gain access to their data.
+All the information is taken from [Comic Vine](https://comicvine.gamespot.com/api/) where I have obtained their API to gain access to their data.